 What are some of the problems faced especially by women-owned businesses and women entrepreneurs?

-If I receive a grant, will I have to pay taxes on it?
+If I receive a grant, will I have to pay taxes?

 What else do I need to know about running a small business?

-While this means that there are a greater number of people who are interested in a finite amount of resources, you never know what could happy if you put yourself (and your business) out there.
+While this means that there are a greater number of people who are interested in a finite amount of resources, you will never know what will make you happy if you won’t put yourself (and your business enterprise) out there.